Stickers – What vinyl should I use?

 When you talk to us about your sticker project, we may ask you a number of questions, so that we can identify what is going to be the best vinyl to use.
 If you are going to be placing your stickers onto paper bags, where they will not need to survive for long, we would use a much cheaper, 1 year vinyl, or may even decide that you should be using a label stock.
-If however, your stickers we’re going to be going outside and we’re going to be exposed to the elements, then we would use a 5 or a 7 year vinyl.
+If however, your stickers we’re going to be going outside and we’re going to be exposed to the elements, then we would use a 5 year vinyl.
 We would also discuss the option of laminating your stickers.

-Adding a laminate to stickers ensures that the ink is protected from the elements by a clear plastic film, which will prevent it from being scratched or been damaged by detergents, making them easy to clean, and ensuring that they will look great for a long time.
+Adding a laminate to stickers ensures that the ink is protected from the elements by a clear plastic film, which will prevent it from being scratched or damaged by detergents, making them easy to clean, and ensuring that they will look great for a long time.